Here, you can find information relative to the beamtime planning at PHELIX. In case of questions, please email: Beamtime-Phelix (at) gsi.de

 During the construction of FAIR, proposals are evaluated by the PPAC committee.
 Laboratories are invited to inquire about the beamtime availability and schedule for the next proposal evaluation.
-Once a proposal is approved, the principal investigator is personally informed and he should contact the laser team to schedule his beamtime.
+Once a proposal is approved, the principal investigator is personally informed and he*she should contact the laser team to schedule the beamtime.

 The experiment design review